adam-blakeney/ExecuStore/README.md

   - I can purchase products without being a member of the site.

 __Registered User__
-- As a club member, I would like access to content that a user who is not a member cannot access, for example a blog or playlists etc.
-  - As a club member I get access to the blog.
-- As a club member, I require access to a profile where I can see my order history.
+- As a registered user, I require access to a profile where I can see my order history.
   - I can see order history and shipping details.
-- As a club member, I need a seamless ability to sign in and log out.
+- As a registered user, I need a seamless ability to sign in and log out.
-  - I can log out and log in similar to standard practice.
+  - I can log out and log in with minimal effort

 __Admin Users__
 - As a Super-user, I require the ability to edit, add and delete products for sale and listings.